belka-ew/tanya/CONTRIBUTING.md

 [git repository](https://github.com/caraus-ecms/tanya/releases).

+## Contribution process

-## Creating a pull request
+### Creating a pull request

 I accept GitHub pull requests.
-Creating a pull request is like sending a patch with a suggested change.
+Creating a pull request is like sending a patch with the suggested change.
 First you have to [fork](https://guides.github.com/activities/forking/) the repository.
 Clone your fork locally with `git clone` and create a new branch where you want to work, for example: